-- the consequences of a change in tax treatment, including the costs of integration and compliance and the possibility that the full benefits anticipated from the acquisition will not be realized; - any delay in the integration of management teams, strategies, operations, products and services; - diversion of the attention of each company's management as a result of the acquisition;

-- · differences in business backgrounds, corporate cultures and management philosophies that may delay successful integration; - the ability to retain key employees; - the ability to create and enforce uniform standards, controls, procedures, policies and information systems; - the challenge of integrating complex systems, technology, networks and other assets into those of ours in a seamless manner that minimizes any adverse impact on customers, suppliers, employees and other constituencies; - potential unknown liabilities and unforeseen increased expenses or delays associated with the acquisition, including costs to integrate beyond current estimates; - the ability to deduct or claim tax attributes or benefits such as operating losses, business or foreign tax credits; and - the disruption of, or the loss of momentum in, each company's ongoing businesses or inconsistencies in standards, controls, procedures and policies.
+- the consequences of a change in tax treatment and the possibility that the full benefits anticipated from the acquisition or disposition will not be realized; - any delay in the integration or disposition of management teams, strategies, operations, products and services; - differences in business backgrounds, corporate cultures and management philosophies that may delay successful integration; - the ability to retain key employees; - the ability to create and enforce uniform standards, controls, procedures, policies and information systems; - the challenge of restructuring complex systems, technology, networks and other assets in a seamless manner that minimizes any adverse impact on customers, suppliers, employees and other constituencies; - potential unknown liabilities and unforeseen increased expenses or delays associated with the acquisition, including costs to integrate beyond current estimates; - the ability to deduct or claim tax attributes or benefits such as operating losses, business or foreign tax credits; and - the disruption of, or the loss of momentum in, each company's ongoing businesses or inconsistencies in standards, controls, procedures and policies.

-Any of these factors could adversely affect our ability to maintain relationships with customers, suppliers, employees and other constituencies or our ability to achieve the anticipated benefits of the acquisition or could reduce our earnings or otherwise adversely affect our business and financial results.
+Any of these factors could adversely affect our ability to maintain relationships with customers, suppliers, employees and other constituencies or could reduce our earnings or otherwise adversely affect our business and financial results.